python/miss-islington/README.rst

 ===========

 If a Python core developer approved a PR made by anyone and added an "automerge" label, it will be autmatically merged once all the CI checks pass.
-This works for PRs from anyone.

 **Aside**: where does the name come from?